top of page

 Short Stories, Novels, Non-fiction

 One of the short stories I didn't sell was "Children of Crystal City."
 The editor told me, "I almost bought the story, but I knew this needed to be a novel.
 Write that novel!"
 So, I did.
-The result is a YA thriller, Internment, which explores the devastating impact of imprisonment within the walls of the WWII Crystal City family internment camp on three first-generation American teenagers, a German-American, a Japanese American, and a South American German Jewish boy.
-The novel is being submitted to agents and editors.
+The result is an 80,000 word YA historical novel, Internment, which explores the devastating impact of imprisonment within the walls of the WWII Crystal City family internment camp on three first-generation American teenagers, a German-American, a Japanese American, and a South American German-Jewish boy.

 My husband and I live in Massachusetts with our COVID rescue cat who lets us know daily we are extremely lucky she agreed to live with us.